Soyeon-ErinLee/My-R-Functions/README.md

 # my_analysis
-Some codes for personal data analysis
+Some codes for personal usage
-Mannual R functions
+- Mannual R functions